Yasashari/C4-contest/NeoTokyoH.md

       1673    IByteContract(BYTES).getReward(msg.sender);

 According to the assetType pass here (4) there is no function to excute here. default {} is not implemented .
 But it should be updated his withdrawal of S1 S2 or LP token.
-But either one of the S1 S2 LP  withdrawal functions should be invoked here.
+But none of the S1 S2 LP  withdrawal functions are invoked here.

              switch _assetType
                     case 0 {